davidayalas/markdown2json/README.md

 Parsed object include:

 - all the metadata in the front matter
-- path: filepath without the root dir
+- path: filepath without the root dir, if present
 - objectID: base64 encoded path
 - content, if exists
 - indexTime: time in millis of the indexation